genuineq/quickpay-plugin-oscommerce/README.md

 Changelog
 1.0.4
-- Changed the custom variables of the payment fields to be in accordance to the quickpay docs 1.0.3
+- Added all payment request fields in accordance to the documentation.
+- Removed custom variables from payment request.
+1.0.3
 - Added possibility to configure the text displayed for the payment options.
 1.0.2